leon4rd/test/README.md

-## Where do you learn to make banana splits?
-At sundae school.
+## Want to hear a joke about construction?
+Nah, I'm still working on it.